 Click here to read his curriculum vita.

 Dr. Yee has always striven for highly interactive teaching.
-He collects ideas for innovative approaches in the classroom and curates a list of interactive techniques.
+He collects ideas for innovative approaches in the classroom and curates an internationally-recognized list of interactive techniques.

 He has been an invited speaker at numerous colleges in the United States, as well as institutions in Brazil and Saudi Arabia, to speak about interactive teaching and numerous topics in faculty development.
-Contact him at email@example.com if interested.
+Contact him at kyee (at) usf.edu if interested.

 His research interests are broad, and focus on everything from emerging technology and Web 2.0 tools for teaching, to the pedagogy of Massive Open Online Courses (MOOCs) and concepts such as student motivation or gamification.
 He is firmly in the camp that the science of learning, as evolved from cognitive psychology, is foundational for effective teaching practices.
-He taught USF's first MOOC in 2013.
-Here is a sample tour of a MOOC.
+He taught USF's first MOOC in 2013, on fairy tales.
+Here is a tour of that MOOC.

-An affiliated faculty member with the World Languages department and in the Honors College, Dr. Yee has taught courses on German Romanticism, introductory German language classes, fairy tales, and Walt Disney World.
+An affiliated faculty member with the World Languages department and in the Honors College, Dr. Yee has taught courses on German Romanticism, Humanities, German language classes, fairy tales, Harry Potter, and Walt Disney World.